By Bob Smakula

-Play the guitar.
+First, play the guitar.
 Is there excessive buzzing?
-Is it too easy to play or do you need hydraulic assisted fingers?
+Is it too easy to play or do you need hydraulic-assisted fingers?
 String height is determined by several factors.
 Nut height, saddle height, neck curvature and neck angle all make one guitar’s action better or worse than another’s.
 String height can be changed to suit any playing style.
-My opinion of ideal string height for a steel string guitar (measured from the top of the fret to the bottom of the string at the 12th fret) is 1 / 16″ at the high E gradually increasing to 3/32″ at the low E.
+My opinion of ideal string height for a steel string guitar (measured from the top of the fret to the bottom of the string at the 12th fret) is 1/16″ at the high E gradually increasing to 3/32″ at the low E.

 If the instrument of choice feels hard to play, sight down the neck.
 If the neck looks like the cross-section of a dinner plate, then the neck should be straightened with a heated neck press.

-It is important to check for cracks, glue joint separations and loose binding.
+It is important to check for cracks, glue joint separations, and loose binding.
 These troubles will only get worse with time.
-Cracks are always easier (read less costly) to repair when they are fresh.
-Dirt and instrument polish work their way into cracks and make the repair job harder.
+Cracks are always easier (read, less costly) to repair when they are fresh.
+Over time, dirt and instrument polish work their way into cracks and make the repair job harder.
 I have known people who refused to have crack work done because they had the mistaken notion that it might hurt the sound of their beloved instrument.
-Cracks will get worse over time. l have seen instruments deteriorate to an unusable condition because of neglect.
+But cracks will get worse over time. l have seen instruments deteriorate to an unusable condition because of neglect in this regard.

 Keep these points in mind when buying a used guitar and you can count on years of enjoyable playing with your purchase.